kevinkiprutomutai/kevinkiprutomutai.github.io/_pages/about.md

 Awards
 ======
 **IEEE AP-S 2023 Doctoral Fellowship**<br>
 A highly prestigious and competitive honor for Ph.D. students in IEEE Antennas and Propagation Society (AP-S), the goal of this award is to encourage pursuit of careers in advanced applied electromagnetics and antenna engineering.
-The award selection is based on creativity and quality of the proposed project as well as evaluation of the technical interests and skills of the candidates.

 **Best Student Paper Prize 2022 - IEEE Sendai Section**<br>
 Awarded to those who prepare and present excellent manuscripts during an annual meeting of the Tohoku section of the IEEE.